ncatlab/nlab-content/pages/4/1/0/1/1014/content.md

    [[Mike Shulman]]: Building a model of the natural numbers is not a valid comparison.
 A valid comparison is building a model of ZF+CH.
 You cannot (if ZF is consistent) build a model of ZF+CH **in** ZF, since then ZF would prove Con(ZF+CH) and hence Con(ZF), violating the incompleteness theorem.
 Rather, one starts with a model of ZF in some metatheory (which can be *significantly weaker* than ZF, although what this metatheory is is rarely made formal), and constructs in that metatheory a model of ZF+CH.
 The same is true here.

    AN: You contradict yourself.
 If ''You cannot (if ZF is consistent) build a model of ZF+CH **in** ZF, since then ZF would prove Con(ZF+CH) and hence Con(ZF), violating the incompleteness theorem'' then by the same reasoning you can't start ''with a model of ZF in some metatheory (which can be *significantly weaker* than ZF''.
    But if you allow yourself to do the latter, you can no longer forbid the former.

+   *  _Toby_:  In $ZF$, you cannot prove the consistency of either $ZF$ or $SEAR$ (at least, not as far as anybody knows).
+But you can assume the consistency of one of these as a hypothesis, and then prove the consistency of the other.
+This is what they an _equiconsistency_ result in model theory.
+Mike is saying, I think, that you can even formulate and prove this equiconsistency in a theory much weaker than $ZF$; I don\'t know about that.
+(Certainly you can *formulate* it in, say, Peano arithmetic.
+But I doubt that you can prove it there.)

-   _Toby_:  The natural numbers also appear below as the example $\omega$.
+   _Toby_ continued:  The natural numbers also appear below as the example $\omega$.
 But there is no difficulty at all in constructing that particular example in $\mathbf{SEARC}$.

    I suppose that a model of $\mathbf{SEARC}$ *would* give a notion of equality of object-sets (depending on what you model it in), but there is still no equality of sets in the language of $\mathbf{SEARC}$; you might as well complain that there is a countable model (in which every type is represented by a countable set) and so there must be a proof in $\mathbf{SEARC}$ that every set is countable.
    =--